-Why is the QPP project, with its focus on practices linked to outcomes, important for the profession of authorizing?
+Why is the Quality Practice Project (QPP), with its focus on practices linked to outcomes, important for the profession of authorizing?

-The QPP project is important because there is so much we as authorizers can learn from each other’s best practices and it is valuable to have these practices linked to outcomes aggregated in a user-friendly manner.
+There is so much we as authorizers can learn from each other’s best practices.
+It is valuable to have these practices linked to outcomes aggregated in a user-friendly manner.

-The QPP project is fundamental to advancing authorizing, providing a rigorous look at the practices of authorizers and shining a light on the practices that lead to the best school choices for kids and families.
-The findings speak to the actions that high quality authorizers – or any individual responsible for the quality of a cluster of autonomous schools – should employ to be a champion for quality and equity for all.
+The QPP is fundamental to advancing authorizing, providing a rigorous look at the practices of authorizers and shining a light on the practices that lead to the best school choices for kids and families.
+The findings speak to the actions that high-quality authorizers—or any individual responsible for the quality of a cluster of autonomous schools—should employ to be a champion for quality and equity for all.

 The Quality Practice Project takes the bold step of linking “quality authorizing” with the most important indicator of all: student outcomes.
 While there is more to explore and study in terms of identifying and understanding best practices in this field, QPP represents an important shift in focus—from inputs to outputs—for both authorizers as well as the charter portfolios they oversee.